qelectrotech/qelectrotech-doc/source/users/preferences/appearance.rst

 Project visualization
 ~~~~~~~~~~~~~~~~~~~~~

-The defaul project visualization option can be defined at the appareance settings from QElectroTech.
+The default project visualization option can be defined at the appearance settings from QElectroTech.
 Select between:

 * Use windows
 * Use tabs